oracle-samples/oracle-timesten-samples/kubernetes/timesten-operator/README.md

         $ mkdir timesten-operator
         $ cd timesten-operator

-5. Unzip the operator.zip from from the TimesTen software distribution into this directory:
+5. Unzip the operator.zip from the TimesTen software distribution into this directory:

         $ unzip ../tt22.1.1.17.0/kubernetes/operator.zip